reinhardliess/markdown-clipper/README.md

 #### Copy Address and Page Title as Markdown

-- Copies URL and website title as Markdown.
-If there's a selection, the selection will be used instead of the page title
+- Copies URL and website title as Markdown
+  - If there's a selection, the selection will be used instead of the page title
+  - If the config setting `CopyLinkToSelection= true`, the link to the selection will be copied (works only on Chromium browsers)
+  - The config setting `LinkPrefix` adds a prefix to be prepended to the Markdown link, e.g. to create Markdown bullets (see `default.ini` for syntax)
 - Local hotkey, restricted to window group `Browsers`

 #### Create Markdown Link from Clipboard